 DR Represented in Analysis

-Only those Passive DR and RTDR (DRCR after May 2017) that are explicitly modeled as a generator will be included in Short Circuit Analyses.
+Only those passive DCR and ADCR that are explicitly modeled as generators will be included in short circuit analyses.
 While Energy Efficiency and Load Management programs have little bearing on short circuit analyses, Distributed Generation can contribute to the fault level calculation in distribution networks.
 The fault level calculation in distribution networks in the presence of Distributed Generation is the sum of the maximum fault currents due to the transmission system through the network transformer and the various generators (or possibly large motors) connected to the distribution network.

-In cases where the RTDR (DRCR after May 2017) is a generator, it will also contribute to the fault level calculation in the distribution network when the generator is operated in parallel with the system.
-For short circuit analyses, RTEG is assumed to be disconnected from the system and therefore there is no fault current contribution from RTEG and therefore not modeled.
+In cases where the DR is a generator, it will also contribute to the fault level calculation in the distribution network when the generator is operated in parallel with the system.

-Stability Analysis
+Transient Stability Analysis

 Analysis Overview

-A Transient Stability Analysis looks at whether or not electrical machines will remain in synchronism with new steady state power angles after a major system disturbance such as the loss of generation, load, or a transmission line.
+A transient stability analysis looks at whether or not electrical machines will remain in synchronism with new steady state power angles after a major system disturbance such as the loss of generation, load, or a transmission line.
 This analysis also includes evaluation of the transient voltage response of the system as well as system damping.

 Typical Load Level(s)

-90/10 Peak Load and Off-Peak
+90/10 Summer Peak Load and Off-Peak Load

 DR Represented in Analysis

-A Stability Analysis would include the impact of Passive DR and RTDR in Peak Load Level analyses, as these Demand Resources are intended to be available and utilized under these system conditions.
+A transient stability analysis would include the impact of EE and ADCR in Peak Load Level analyses, as these demand resources are intended to be available and utilized under these system conditions.

-The Passive DR (excluding EE forecast) and Active DR are modeled based on the most recently concluded Forward Capacity Auction.
-The initial value for the DR before applying any performance factor is based on the following:
+EE is modeled based on the most recent CELT forecast.
+ADCR are modeled based on the most recently concluded Forward Capacity Auction.
+The initial value for the DCR before applying any performance factor is based on the following:

-Passive DR and RTDR = Qualified Capacities of existing DR entering the Auction + Capacity Supply Obligation of new DR
+ADCR=Summer QCs of existing ADCR entering the Auction+CSOs of new ADCR

-The EE forecast is used based on the most recent CELT forecast.
-If the study year is within the three-year FCM horizon then no forecasted EE will be assumed for the analysis.

-DR which is explicitly modeled as a generator will be treated consistent with other generators in the study area.

-Off-Peak load level testing is performed based on a fixed load level that is representative of historic data.
-Since the historic data includes the effect of Demand Resources, DR will not be explicitly modeled for the off-peak load level conditions.
-The exception to this is if there is a significant generator known to be considered as a DR resource which may impact the study results.
+Off-Peak Load level testing is performed based on a fixed load level that is representative of historic data.
+Since the historic data includes the effect of demand resources, they will not be explicitly modeled for the Off-Peak Load level conditions.
+The exception to this is if there is a significant generator known to be considered as a DR which may impact the study results.
 DR, when it consists of a generator and is explicitly modeled, is to be included and treated consistent with other generators in the study area.

-For Stability Analysis, RTEG is assumed to be disconnected from the system and therefore not modeled.